locationlabs/mockredis/CONTRIBUTING.md

  3. Treat documentation and unit tests as an essential part of any change.

- 4. Folow existing style, contributions should look as part of the project.
+ 4. Follow existing style, contributions should look as part of the project.

 Thank you!